1. You will experience the diverse culture

 5. You will enjoy top adventures

-Seen on the world map, Nepal may look small, just slightly bigger than Arkansas of the United States, yet its topography is extremely diverse, from the world's highest mountain (Mt.
+Seen on the world map, Nepal may look small, just slightly bigger than Arkansas in the United States, yet its topography is extremely diverse, from the world's highest mountain (Mt.
 Everest) to the world's deepest gorge (Kali Gandaki Gorge), and you can see why this seemingly tiny country in Asia can be a paradise for adventure junkies.

 6. You will see amazing wildlife

 Considered to be the Amazon of Asia, Nepal is a perfect destination for wildlife lovers.
 A trip to the lowlands of Nepal enables you to explore a great variety of animals.
-At the UNESCO World Heritage listed Chitwan National Park, the most popular national park in the country, you will have a chance to spot majestic Royal Bengal tigers, one-horned rhinos, crocodiles, leopards, sloth bears, wild elephants, deer, monkeys as well as up to 544 species of birds.
+At the UNESCO World Heritage-listed Chitwan National Park, the most popular national park in the country, you will have a chance to spot majestic Royal Bengal tigers, one-horned rhinos, crocodiles, leopards, sloth bears, wild elephants, deer, monkeys as well as up to 544 species of birds.
 Besides Chitwan, other more pristine national parks and reserves such as Bardia National Park also offer excellent wildlife-watching opportunities.
 In the highlands, however, you will expect to see wild creatures including snow leopards, red pandas, blue sheep, and yaks.

 7. You will get a sense of peace

-Nepal is far from prosperity, but it is a perfect place for people seeking a sense of serenity.
+Nepal is far from prosperous, but it is a perfect place for people seeking a sense of serenity.
 A Nepal tour itself is a journey to inner peace.
-It provides charming, laidback ambience that makes up all the comforts of developed nations.
+It provides a charming, laidback ambiance that makes up all the comforts of developed nations.
 You can be easily mesmerized by the tranquility of the countryside, but even a leisure walk around the neighborhood of Thamel in Kathmandu gives you some respite.
 The lake city Pokhara is also a wonderful place to unwind where you can get pristine air, gaze at the serene lake, or admire the captivating snow peaks.